-- Research-based, literacy based curricular plan - Tutors hired as intermittent workers through MSU in spring, program begins in June and lasts until the end of the month, (Mon-Thu 8a.m.-12:30p.m.) - Tutors are trained in the Spring - Transportation provided by the school district, but cost is reimbursed at the culmination of the program - Breakfast, snacks and lunch is provided if there is not a food program already set in place (e.g. USDA summer lunch program) - All provided at no cost to the district
+- Project Based Learning curricular plan - Tutors hired as intermittent workers through MSU in spring, program begins in June and lasts until the end of the month, (Mon-Thu 8a.m.-12:30p.m.) - Tutors are trained in the spring - Transportation provided by the school district, but cost is reimbursed at the culmination of the program - Breakfast, snacks and lunch is provided if a food program is not available (e.g. USDA summer lunch program) - All provided at no cost to the district